A Peek Behind the Curtain: the Texas Attorney Grievance Process in a Nutshell

 If the investigation results in a finding of Just Cause without a negotiated sanction, the case will proceed into litigation, at which point the Respondent can choose to have the case heard before a grievance committee or in district court.
 Formal discovery ensues and settlement negotiations may take place.
 If no settlement is reached, the case will be set for trial.

-Some cases that enter formal litigation are diverted to the Grievance Referral Program, a program designed to assist lawyers who have impairment or performance issues and who enter the disciplinary system as a result of minor misconduct.
+Some cases that enter formal litigation are diverted to the Grievance Referral Program, which is designed to assist lawyers who have impairment or performance issues and who enter the disciplinary system as a result of minor misconduct.
 In exchange for a dismissal of the underlying complaint, the Respondent attorney agrees to complete a remedial program individually tailored to the lawyer’s needs.

 A Few Statistics